 What is osteoarthritis?

 Osteoarthritis happens when the cartilage that protects and cushions the bone ends wears down over a long period of time.
-This is why osteoarthritis is more common in people aged 50+, as the natural ageing process and years of stress on the joints take its toll.
+This is why osteoarthritis is more common in people aged 50+, as the natural aging process and years of stress on the joints take their toll.

 Knee pain from osteoarthritis is often accompanied by pain in the hands, back, hips, or any other major joints.

-While you cannot undo the damage to the joints caused by osteoarthritis, many can manage knee pain with some simple lifestyle adjustments, including lower impact exercises, anti-inflammatory diet, and over-the-counter pain medications.
+While you cannot undo the damage to the joints caused by osteoarthritis, many can manage knee pain with some simple lifestyle adjustments, including lower-impact exercises, an anti-inflammatory diet, and over-the-counter pain medications.
 Promising natural remedies for knee pain from osteoarthritis include various anti-inflammatory herbs and plants like CBD oil and turmeric.